Skip to main content

 • Ask questions about their process

-Adjusters may ask you to sign documents.
-Before signing:
+Adjusters may ask you to sign documents acknowledging the inspection or the scope of damage.
+Before you sign:

-• Don't sign a final release until work is complete
+• Do not sign a final release of the claim until work is complete and you are satisfied

 • Get copies of everything you sign